-Our Website may contain hyperlinks to third party websites.
+Our Website may contain hyperlinks or embeds to third party websites.
 These websites operate fully independently from us, and we cannot accept any responsibility or liability for the privacy practices of such third parties nor the availability of these external sites or resources.
 The appearance of such links on our Website is not an endorsement.
 Should you use any of these websites, such use is at your own risk and we would recommend that you review their respective privacy policies.

 1. What personal information are we likely to collect about you?

 1.1.2 If you wish to subscribe to our mailing list (or a mailing list of our clients and commissioning partners) or to participate in any of our projects, we may collect and process all or some of the following information:

 - Your name;

 - Your phone number;

 - Your social media handles (together, “Your Basic Information“).